Asymptotics for graphically divergent series: dense digraphs and 2-SAT formulae: Generating functions and enumeration

 \subsubsection{Enumeration of digraphs with marking variables}

 Let us now proceed to general enumerative results that provide generating functions for digraphs with various marking variables.
 They are based on a technique developed by Gessel~\cite{gessel1996counting} for counting acyclic digraphs by sources and sinks.
-Some of results presented here are new, others can be found in the works~\cite{robinson1973counting, de2019symbolic, de2020birth}.
+Some of results presented here seem to be new, others can be found in the works~\cite{robinson1973counting, de2019symbolic, de2020birth}.

 \begin{proposition}[{\cite[Theorem 3.4]{de2019symbolic}}] Let \( \mathcal A \) be a family of strongly connected digraphs and \( A(z) \) be its Exponential GF.
 If \( s \) marks the number of source-like components, then the bivariate Graphic GF \( \widehat{D}_{\mathcal A}(z; s) \) of digraphs whose strongly connected components belong to \( \mathcal A \) is given by